Society of Professional Journalists

 What is the Society for Professional Journalists?

-Weber State University’s chapter of The Society of Professional Journalists promotes involvement in all aspects of journalism -- newspapers, magazines, radio, television and Internet.
-WSU’s chapter has been named as the Outstanding Chapter in Region 9 three times in the last 10 years.
+Weber State University’s chapter of The Society of Professional Journalists promotes involvement in all aspects of journalism -- newspapers, magazines, radio, television and internet.
+WSU’s chapter has been named as the Outstanding Chapter in Region 9 numerous times.

 WSU journalism students have also won numerous SPJ awards, both on the regional and national levels, competing against college journalists at all of the major universities: